Rita Ora Strikes Sultry Pose In White Crop Top And Baggy Jeans On Instagram

 “And I’m not going to tell you who,” she said cheekily.

-When she’s actually wearing clothes, Ora has been known to push the boundaries with her.
+When she’s actually wearing clothes, Ora has been known to push the boundaries with her outfits.
 Metro reports that she wore purple braids with matching skinny sunglasses at Notting Hill Carnival recently.
 She also displays similar boldness with her fashion at music industry events.

 Ora wore a mini dress with a huge feathered collar to an MTV Music Video Awards afterparty.